pantheon-systems/documentation/source/docs/articles/wordpress/site-networks/managing.md

 Although WP-CLI supports regex search and replace, it’s likely that running the operation for each search and replace pair will be much faster for your use case.

-We can handle the mapping above in three operations.
+You can handle the mapping above in three operations.
 There are two very important things to know about the following example:

 Make sure to order your operations such that subsequent replacements don’t clobber early replacements.
 After you run the replacement for the main site on the network, you’ll need to change the --url parameter to the main site’s new URL.